-In addition to the Principal and Chief Executive, a small number of members of the College's staff are designated by resolution of the Corporation as Senior Postholders.
+In addition to the Chief Executive, a small number of members of the College's staff are designated by resolution of the Corporation as Senior Postholders.
 This incorporates a number of employment rights and duties under the Articles of Government and their remuneration, appraisal and disciplinary conditions are the responsibility of the Corporation.
-In addition, the Clerk to the Corporation has an equivalent agreed employment status under the Articles of Government.
+In addition, the Director of Governance has an equivalent agreed employment status under the Articles of Government.

-Current Senior Postholders are the Principal and Chief Executive, Chief Finance Officer, the Deputy Principal Corporate and Student Services and the Clerk to the Corporation.
+Current Senior Postholders are the Principal, and Chief Finance Officer, and the Director of Governance.

 There is an approved Disciplinary and Grievance Procedure in place for Senior Post Holders.